PerlFFI/pl.atypus.org/README.md

-## alienfile.org
+## pl.atypus.org

-This is the source for the alienfile.org website.
+This is the source for the pl.atypus.org website.
 The intent is to make this the go to place for information about Perl/Alien, and for these related Alien projects:

- * Alien::Base
- * Alien::Base::ModuleBuild
- * Alien::Build
+ * FFI::Platypus
- * alienfile
+ * and friends

 ## Contributing.